 The Academic Quadrathlon competition tests students' knowledge and skills in all areas of animal science, including beef, dairy, horse, swine, sheep, goats, meats, nutrition, genetics, breeding, reproduction, and other topics.
 This competition involves four divisions: oral presentation, written test, lab practicum, and a quiz bowl.
 Each team consists of four members, who work together in each portion of the competition.
 Each fall, a local AQ competition is held at Texas A&M to determine the team that will represent TAMU at the regional competition.
 The advancing team will compete at the Southern Section Animal Science meetings in the spring.
 The winner of each region advances to the National Collegiate Beef Bowl, held in conjunction with the NCBA Annual Convention.

-The local competition is sponsored by the Saddle and Sirloin Club and is usually held at the end of the fall semester.
 Any student can be on a team, and team members can be any classification.

-Students interested in the AQ Team should contact Dr. Sushil Paudyal at sushil.paudyal@ag.tamu.edu or 979-458-8182.
+Students interested in the AQ Team should contact Dr. Sushil Paudyal at sushil.paudyal@ag.tamu.edu.

 Animal Welfare Judging Team